Horizontal-org/Tella-website/docs/tutorial-extras/manage-docs-versions.md

 # Manage Docs Versions

-Docusaurus can manage multiple versions of your docs.
+Docusaurus can manage - test multiple versions of your docs.

 ## Create a docs version